EpicSentry/HL2-CSGO/README.md

 - Crouching doesn't work.
 - Flashlight doesn't work.
 - Physics save/restore is broken, play with ``save_disable 1`` for the time being.
+- 64-bit does not work, it crashes on the VGUI2 DLL for some unknown reason.
+- If you are building x64 you will lose out on:<br>
+HRTF Audio<br>
+Steam Datagram Sockets<br>
+JPEG support for GameUI<br>

 **Using and building HL2GO:**
 1. You must have the 2017 CSGO depot downloaded as you need a few resources from it.<br>